paperxyz/js-sdk/README.md

 ### To start developing

-- `yarn dev` - Run all the packages locally
+- `yarn dev` - Run `paper-web` locally
 - `yarn dev-ews` - Run all packages needed to develop for the Paper embedded wallet service
 - `yarn dev-checkout` - Run all packages needed to develop for Paper's checkout experience

-You likely only use the latter two at any one time.

 If your machine has a memory bottleneck, you can run a specific package at a time.

-To run a specific package, say `paper-web`, run `yarn dev --filter=paper-web`.
-Replace `paper-web` with the repo name of your choice.
+To run a specific package, say `@paperxyz/embedded-wallet-service-sdk`, run `yarn dev --filter=@paperxyz/embedded-wallet-service-sdk`.
+Replace `@paperxyz/embedded-wallet-service-sdk` with the repo name of your choice.
 [Read more on filtering task](https://turbo.build/repo/docs/core-concepts/monorepos/filtering)

 ### Installing Packages